Mangoceuticals, Inc. Announces - GuruFocus.com

 The Company intends to use the net proceeds from the offering to finance the marketing and operational expenses associated with the planned marketing of its Mango ED product, to hire additional personnel to build organizational talent, to develop and maintain software, and for working capital and other general corporate purposes.

-The shares are expected to begin trading on The Nasdaq Capital Market today, March 21, 2023, under the ticker symbol "MGRX."
-The offering is expected to close on March 23, 2023, subject to the satisfaction of customary closing conditions.
+MangoRx's common stock began trading on The Nasdaq Capital Market on March 21, 2023 under the symbol "MGRX."

-Boustead Securities, LLC is acting as the sole managing underwriter for the offering.
+Boustead Securities, LLC acted as the sole managing underwriter for the offering.

+The Loev Law Firm, PC served as counsel to the Company and Olshan Frome Wolosky LLP served as counsel to the underwriter.

 A registration statement on Form S-1, as amended (File No. 333-269240), relating to these securities was filed with the Securities and Exchange Commission ("SEC") and was declared effective on March 20, 2023.
 The offering is being made only by means of a prospectus.
-A copy of the final prospectus relating to the offering will be filed with the SEC and will be available on the SEC's website at www.sec.gov.
-In addition, a copy of the final prospectus may be obtained, when available, from Boustead Securities, LLC by way of emailing requests to [email protected] or by calling 1-949-502-4408 or by standard mail to Boustead Securities, LLC, Attention: Equity Capital Markets, 6 Venture, Suite 395, Irvine, California 92618.
+A copy of the final prospectus relating to the offering was filed with the SEC and is available on the SEC's website at www.sec.gov.
+In addition, a copy of the final prospectus may be obtained from Boustead Securities, LLC by way of emailing requests to [email protected] or by calling 1-949-502-4408 or by standard mail to Boustead Securities, LLC, Attention: Equity Capital Markets, 6 Venture, Suite 395, Irvine, California 92618.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.